iDourgham/Walmart-Sales-Forecasting/README.md

 -   *(**Option A: Recursive Single-Step** - if applicable)* Building a model that predicts one step ahead, then uses that prediction as an input to predict the next step, and so on.
 -   *(**Option B: Direct Multi-Step** - if applicable)* Training separate models for each future time step, or a single model that directly outputs multiple future steps.

-*(Describe your specific multi-step forecasting strategy here in more detail once you've implemented it.)*

 * * * * *

 📈 Results & Evaluation